New terms in the energy storage field explained

 - North asia new energy storage field

-- Doha new energy storage field
+- The current status of china s new energy storage field

 - Nicosia new energy storage field